Intercostal Cryoneurolysis Following Traumatic Rib Fractures

 Cryoneurolysis Procedure: Cryoneurolysis probes are available for a console neurolysis device (PainBlocker, Epimed, Farmers Branch, Texas) that either (1) pass nitrous oxide to the tip inducing freezing temperatures; or, (2) vent the nitrous oxide at the base of the probe so that no gas reaches the probe tip, resulting in no temperature change.
 The latter is a sham procedure since without the temperature change, no ice ball forms and therefore the target nerve is not affected.
 An angiocatheter/introducer may be inserted beneath the ultrasound transducer and directed until the probe tip is immediately adjacent to the target nerve (lidocaine 1% will be administered, as needed, to anesthetize the angiocatheter track).
 The target nerves will be the intercostal nerves above and below each fractured rib.
 The angiocatheter needle will be removed, leaving the angiocatheter through which the appropriate Epimed probe will be inserted until it is adjacent to the target nerve.
 The cryoneurolysis device will be triggered using 3 cycles of 2-minute gas activation (active or sham) separated by 1-minute defrost periods.
 For active probes, the nitrous oxide will be deployed to the tip where a drop in temperature to -70°C will result in cryoneurolysis.
 For the sham probes, the nitrous oxide will be vented prior to reaching the probe shaft, resulting in a lack of perineural temperature change.
 The process will be repeated with the same treatment probe for any additional nerves (e.g., all nerves will receive either active cryoneurolysis or sham/placebo, and not a mix of the two possible treatments).

 Statistical Analysis: The primary endpoint is average pain score the day following treatment.
 The primary inference will be based on the Mann-Whitney U test of the difference between groups with an exact test with two-sided Type I error of 5%.
+Highest spirometry reading for each period of time will be the secondary end point of highest interest [so designated after the 4th subject was enrolled on September 23, 2019].

 Patient baseline characteristics will be summarized by group with mean, standard deviation, quartiles, range, and boxplots for continuous data; and counts and percentages for binary and categorical data.
 Group differences will be assessed with Mann-Whitney U test for continuous data and Pearson chi-square test for categorical data.
 If any key characteristics are significantly different between groups, a proportional odds model will be used to test for a group difference in the primary outcome adjusting for the potential confounding variable.